Beaches in Cape Verde

 Fonti di Bila, Black Lava Beach

-Volcano Hikes on Fago
+Volcano hikes on Fago

 This island is especially good for hiking, as it is home to the highest peak in all of Cape Verde: Pico de Fogo.
 Conquering this still active volcano takes about six hours – a worthy climb as the reward is an astonishing view from atop.
 Another unique feature of Fago is its black beaches, many of them framed by steep cliffs.
 In addition to all the volcano related sights, the nutritious soil on Fago makes for a great place to grow wine and coffee and foodies should definitely stop by this island to explore its many culinary treats.